The Best Pulse Oximeters for Home Use in 2026

 How to use a pulse oximeter

-Using a pulse oximeter is typically a straightforward process—you clip the device to your fingertip and wait for it to display the results.
+Using a pulse oximeter is typically straightforward—you clip the device to your fingertip and wait for it to display the results.
 But there are some key things to keep in mind to ensure the results are as accurate as possible.
 These include:

 - Removing any jewelry or nail polish from your testing finger